-People are involved in planned reviews of their support to determine whether the care and support meets their outcomes.
+People are involved in planned reviews of their support to determine whether it continues to meet their outcomes.
 Where there are identified changes to their support needs, appropriate measures are taken to address these.

-The commissioned service that people are experiencing does not meet their outcomes, rights or choices.
+The commissioned service that people are experiencing does not meet their needs, rights or choices.